Za1ea/APCSP-Create-Task/README.md

 # APCSP-Create-Task

 Requirements:
-* gets input from user
+* gets input from user or file
 * algorithm that includes sequencing, selection, and iteration
-* helper function
+* at least one function (procedure) where the name, return type (if necessary), and one or more parameters are defined
-* has list or dictionary
+* has list or other collection type (ex: dictionary)